bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 </td><td>

 Returns a list of all darknet servers connected to the script's current server.
+For example, if called from a script running on `home`<!-- -->, it will return `["darkweb"]`<!-- -->.
+It will return an empty list if there are no darknet servers connected to the current server.

 </td></tr>